- What is LVC?

 Do volunteers get paid?

 Yes!
 Volunteers receive a monthly stipend to cover housing, food, travel and basic personal needs.
-Volunteers participate in three retreats during the year and receive a minimum of two weeks vacation.
-Additionally, Volunteers are reimbursed for travel to and from National Orientation and for travel at the close of the year.
+Volunteers participate in retreats or program days during the year and receive a minimum of two weeks vacation.
+Additionally, Volunteers are reimbursed for travel to their LVC city and for travel at the close of the year assuming they successfully complete the year with LVC.

 Volunteers have found the aformentioned living allowance adequate to cover their basic living expenses.
 In other words, Lutheran Volunteer Corps provides for your basic needs so that you can live out your passion in the world!

-Yes, federally guaranteed student loans typically can be deferred.
+Read about LVC Service & Student Loans.
+Federally guaranteed student loans typically can be deferred, put on forbearance or be paid through an income-driven repayment plan.
 For private loans, it varies by lender.
 Check with your university and/or lending institution to confirm eligibility and to obtain the appropriate forms.
+Please know that it is ultimately up to the LVC Volunteer to educate themselves on options for their student loans and to complete any required documentation.

 Placements are varied and include schools, environmental organizations, shelters, programs for women and youth, medical and legal clinics, refugee services, public policy organizations, community organizers, senior service providers, food banks, and general social services.